dasarpai/old.dasarpai.github.io/_dsblog/2024-09-28-Google-Cloud-Security-Components.md

 If you are looking answers of these questions then continue reading.

 - What are various components of GCP security architecture?
-- What is overall hierarchy of GCP Security architecture?
+- What is overall hierarchy of GCP Security Components?
-- What are Principal, Roles and Politics in GCP and how are they interconnected?
+- What are Principal, Permission, Roles and Policies in GCP and how are they interconnected?
 - Can you give examples of Permissions in GCP Security architecture?
 - What are different types of resources available on GCP?
 - Can you help me visualizing organization, folders and project of GCP?